The phrasing of the second, eponymous, verse of Parshat Tazria (Leviticus 12:2) is unusual, even bizarre.

 Having established this, and given such absolute identifying power to the mother, the Torah then draws the line by saying, this is where her power ends.
 The circumcision that follows must be performed by a male.

 Why is this so?
 Possibly because a male surgeon would have more empathy for the child.
 Possibly to restore some pride of parenting to the presumed father.
 Possibly to initiate the male child into a lifetime of ritual responsibilities that are assigned to male members of the Jewish community.
-Yes, the mother has authenticates and legitimized her child as a member of the Israelite body, but she has no monopoly on the child’s ritual progress.
+Yes, the mother has authenticated and legitimized her child as a member of the Israelite body, but she has no monopoly on the child’s ritual progress.

 As for the two huf’als in our parsha: